 Instant yeast does not need to be bloomed and can be added with the other dry ingredients to create your dough.
 Active yeast needs to be โactivatedโ by blooming it (adding it to warm water and letting it sit for about 5 to 10 minutes).
 This will wake up the yeast and it will bubble and make the water look cloudy.
 Originally this recipe used active yeast, but after some readers had issues, we updated the recipe to use instant yeast instead.

 If you prefer to use active yeast, it will need to be bloomed first.ย Add the yeast to 1/4 cup warm water (105ยฐF-115ยฐF) and let sit for 5 minutes.
 Then add the bloomed yeast into the other wet ingredients and combine it with the dry ingredients to create the dough.
+If you don’t have the patience for yeast, you make prefer to make this honey bun cake instead!

 This process is similar to making other yeast buns or soft dinner rolls, but with a few special quirks.
-Flattening the freshly risen honey buns may seem odd, but it helps to create that classic, dense-yet-melt-in-your-mouth feel, rather than the fluffy, bread-y texture of a cinnamon roll.
-Below is a quick recipe overview, but please scroll down to the recipe card for full instructions.
+Below is a quick recipe overview with all of my tips, but please scroll down to the printable recipe card for full instructions.

 Want to save this recipe?